5 Home Investment Themes Every Homebuyer Must Know by Heart

 Simply put: not all homes are created equal.

-High-quality homes sell in nearly every market.
+High-quality homes sell in nearly every Houston Texas real estate market.
 Disadvantaged homes sell more slowly or at larger discounts.

-This is anecdotal data, but it supports the trends we see above: In the aftermath of the 2007/2008 financial crisis, we saw a flight to quality in nearly every asset class—including Houston real estate.
+This is anecdotal data, but it supports the Houston real estate market trends we see above: In the aftermath of the 2007/2008 financial crisis, we saw a flight to quality in nearly every asset class—including Houston Cottage Oak real estate.

-Several of the key factors that influenced the price and speed that homes sold in the downturn include:
+Several of the key factors that influenced the price and speed that residential investment property Houston sold in the downturn include:

 - Railways.
 Homes near railroads tend to sell at larger discounts.